 The purpose of the Engineering Ambassadors Program is to break the stigma that engineering is only for people who meet a certain criteria.
 EAP's mission definitely resonates with me as a woman in engineering, but it never fails to reminds me of why I love engineering to begin with.
 From seeing children's eyes light up from learning a new engineering concept, to instilling the imaginative aspect of engineering into older students, participating in EAP events changes the youth's perspective on engineering, including myself.
 I joined EAP as a Student Ambassador during my 2nd year to help show the future generation of engineers that anyone is capable of succeeding in the field.
 Now, as a Student Coordinator, I can take action into planning more events that promote engineering and its need for diversity.

-My name is Vanessa Aldaz, I am major in Biomedical Engineering.
-I first joined EAP in hopes of giving younger generations an interest in STEM.
+My name is Vanessa Aldaz, I major in Biomedical Engineering.
+I first joined EAP in hopes of giving younger generations interest in STEM.
 I'm in a research program, where I study the activity of the proteases of mosquitoes.
 In my spare time I enjoy playing tennis, baking, getting milkshakes and exploring new places to eat at (**with a budget of course**).

 I’m actually the first person in my family to major in something STEM-related.
 So, like many people, I didn’t have many resources or connections going into college and had almost no idea what to expect.
 I chose Electrical Engineering as my major as I was introduced to basic circuitry in high school and found it very interesting.
-Outside of school I enjoy playing and watching several sports like basketball and soccer.
+Outside of school, I enjoy playing and watching several sports like basketball and soccer.
 My favorite teams are AC Milan and the Sacramento Kings.

-I am a fourth year undergraduate student at San Jose State University pursuing a career in software engineering and developer advocacy.
-I have always liked learning how things work and was first drawn to civil engineering before I switched to software.
+I am a fourth-year undergraduate student at San Jose State University pursuing a career in software engineering and developer advocacy.
+I have always liked learning how things work and was first drawn to civil engineering before I switched to Software.
 Programming is a great tool for building out ideas from scratch in a relatively short period of time.
 It is extremely versatile and applicable to any industry, so you can be working on rockets or education or even wildlife conservation!
 Outside of school, I love exploring nature, traveling, and trying new foods.

 I’m a junior student at SJSU.
 The reason that drove me to Mechanical Eng is, I love cars and the way how engines work as well.

-I like electrical engineering, micro controllers, memes, and dogs.
+I like electrical engineering, microcontrollers, memes, and dogs.
 I chose my major because I misheard a plumber once say he was an electrical engineer.

 My name is Mamta Kanda, and I am currently the Community Service Lead for the Institute of Industrial and Systems Engineering Club on campus, as well as a mentor.
-During my free time I enjoy playing badminton, drinking boba and doing nail art.
+During my free time, I enjoy playing badminton, drinking boba and doing nail art.
 A fun fact about me is that I've been a vegetarian since birth!

 I'm a second year college student.
 Fun fact about why I choose this major: it is the first major in the engineering major list in San Jose State.
 At first, I didn't really look into this major, and later on I start liking it because it would be very cool to watch the airplanes you helped build fly in the sky.